-Expanding bullish Ichimoku Cloud with rising Senkou Span A; a golden cross of Tenkan-sen and Kijun-sen, rising Kijun-sen; the market supported by Tenkan-sen and it will continue the uptrend.
+Bullish Ichimoku Cloud with rising Senkou Span A and B; a golden cross of Tenkan-sen and Kijun-sen; but the market is overbought and under the strong resistance of 0.8000.

 US dollar outlook from major banks